pshrmn/foraging/README.md

 #####flatten_element(element)

-`flatten_element` returns a dict where the keys are rule names and the values are the type that is expected to be returned by that rule (`str`, `int`, or `float`).
+`flatten_element` returns a dict of the expected structure of data fetched by the `Element`.
+In the structure dict, the keys are rule names and the values are the type that is returned by that rule (`str`, `int`, or `float`).
 A fourth value is also possible: for elements whose `spec` `type` is `all`, a `dict` containing the rule name/types for that element's rules and its children is returned.

 ```python
 # element's json contains "title" and "author" rules